 Through Sydney Metro, the NSW Government will provide a new generation of trains to connect people across Sydney.
 The new Waterloo Station will be located underground, with an entrance via the corner of Raglan and Cope Streets, Waterloo.
 Construction of the Sydney Metro is underway and Waterloo Station is scheduled to open in 2024.

 The Waterloo Metro Quarter is the area above and around the station bounded by Botany Road, Cope Street, Raglan Street and Wellington Street.

-UrbanGrowth NSW Development Corporation (UrbanGrowth NSW) and Sydney Metro have prepared a comprehensive masterplan for the Waterloo Metro Quarter, which is integrated with the approved Metro station design.
+UrbanGrowth NSW (now known as Infrastructure NSW) and Sydney Metro prepared a comprehensive master plan in 2018 for the Waterloo Metro Quarter, which is integrated with the approved Metro station design.

 In July 2018, UrbanGrowth NSW (now known as Infrastructure NSW) submitted the State Significant Precinct (SSP) Study for the Waterloo Metro Quarter to the Department for assessment.
 The State Significant Precinct Study sought approval for new planning controls which were intended to support the future development of the Waterloo Metro Quarter.

-Sydney Metro has also submitted a Concept State Significant Development application (SSD) that seeks approval for concept plans for development over and adjacent to the new Waterloo Metro Station.
+Sydney Metro submitted a Concept State Significant Development application (SSD) that seeks approval for concept plans for development over and adjacent to the new Waterloo Metro Station.
 The SSD is still under consideration.